May defends Saudi ties as crown prince gets royal welcome in London

-LONDON (Reuters) - Prime Minister Theresa May defended Britain’s links to security ally Saudi Arabia on Wednesday, as Crown Prince Mohammed bin Salman met Queen Elizabeth for lunch on a high profile to London that has drawn protests over Riyadh’s human rights record.
+LONDON (Reuters) - Prime Minister Theresa May defended Britain’s links to security ally Saudi Arabia on Wednesday as Crown Prince Mohammed bin Salman met Queen Elizabeth for lunch on a high-profile visit that drew protests over Riyadh’s human rights record.

-A fiery exchange in parliament between May and opposition Labour Party leader Jeremy Corbyn underlined tension in Britain over the trip, which is aimed at building a broader economic partnership between the two countries, but has sparked protests about human rights and the war in Yemen.
+A fiery exchange in parliament between May and opposition leader Jeremy Corbyn underlined tension in Britain over Prince Mohammed’s trip, which was aimed at building a broader economic partnership between the two countries, but has sparked anger about alleged human rights abuses and the war in Yemen.

 The debate took place as Prince Mohammed lunched with the British monarch on the first leg of a trip packed with displays of diplomatic affection designed to help widen long-standing defence ties into a more far-reaching partnership.

-May later met Prince Mohammed, extending a warm diplomatic welcome to the conservative kingdom’s heir apparent.
+May later met Prince Mohammed at her Downing Street office, extending a warm diplomatic welcome to the conservative kingdom’s heir apparent and agreeing a 65 billion pound ($90.29 billion) trade and investment target.

 Britain is looking for trading partners as it exits the European Union, and energy powerhouse Saudi Arabia needs to convince sceptical investors about its domestic reforms.

+“This is a significant boost for UK prosperity and a clear demonstration of the strong international confidence in our economy as we prepare to leave the European Union,” a spokeswoman from May’s office said after the meeting.

-But demonstrators gathered outside May’s office to protest both countries’ roles in Yemen where war has killed an estimated 10,000 people.
+But demonstrators gathered outside May’s office amid a heavy police presence to protest at both countries’ role in Yemen, where war has killed around 10,000 people.
+A Saudi-led coalition intervened militarily in Yemen in 2015 and critics say Riyadh has been using British-supplied weapons in devastating strikes.

 “I don’t believe that someone like Mohammed bin Salman should be welcomed in Britain,” said Hassan Yassine, a 25-year-old customer service worker from London.
 “It is definitely not ethical, bearing in mind what is going on in Yemen every single day, every single second, even as we speak.”

-Earlier, Corbyn said British military advisers were “directing the war” in Yemen.
-May’s spokesman later said British personnel had no role in carrying out air strikes, were not involved in directing or conducting operation in Yemen, and were not involved in Saudi targeting decisions.
+Corbyn said British military advisers were “directing the war” in Yemen.
+May’s spokesman said British personnel had no role in carrying out coalition air strikes, and were not involved in Saudi targeting decisions.

 Wednesday’s first official engagement was a trip to Buckingham Palace to see Queen Elizabeth - a rare honour usually reserved for heads of state.

-The Saudi delegation then met May and senior ministers inside May’s Downing Street offices to launch a UK-Saudi Strategic Partnership Council - an initiative to encourage Saudi Arabia’s economic reforms and foster cooperation on issues such as education and culture, as well as defence and security.
+The Saudi delegation then met May at her offices to launch a UK-Saudi Strategic Partnership Council.

+The meeting set out the mutual trade and investment target, which would include direct investment in Britain and new Saudi public procurement with British companies.
+This would be spread across sectors including finance, education, healthcare, renewable energy and defence, May’s office said.

 Britain is vying to land the stock market listing of state oil firm Saudi Aramco, but no decision is expected this week.